zspatter/weather-forecast/README.md

 For other Linux flavors, macOS and Windows, packages are available at <https://www.python.org/getit/>

 #### PyOWM
 Furthermore, you need the PyOWM wrapper library for OpenWeatherMap web APIs installed locally.
-This dependency can be installed through the pip installer like this:
+The dependency can be installed through the pip installer like this:
 ```
 $ pip install pyowm
 ```